xirianlight/openToMoreInfo/README.md

 # openToMoreInfo

 With some additional components, it is possible to have users click on the "Update Device" button in Nudge and be taken directly to the "More Info" list of available minor updates to apply.
-In the 1.1 release, this app will also click through all resulting windows/popups so no further clicking should be required by the user to get their update running (except for Apple silicon Macs which will prompt for a volume owner password to continue).
+Optionally, you can also click through all resulting windows/popups so no further user clicking should be required to get their update running (except for Apple silicon Macs which will prompt for a volume owner password to continue).

 ![Example of System Preferences/Software Update/More Info window](https://support.ntiva.com/hc/article_attachments/4415135648013/bigSur_MoreInfo.png)